zenvercoder/q2assessment/README.md

 * `npm install --save express-validator`

+* so I guess there IS a space after the w in the regex

 ##Notes to self

 * Check the DOM to see if the element is even there